 Once spotted, remove them straight away before they get a chance to work their way into your dog's skin.
 (Under the armpits is a 'favoured' spot!).

 Brushing a dog's coat often will help keep matting to a minimum, but if you should discover a large mat, here's how to deal with it.

-It's advisable to remove a mat as soon as you discover it, or it will continue to get bigger.
+It's advisable to remove any matting as soon as you discover it, or it will continue to get bigger and denser.

-Matted fur creates warm moist areas next to your dog's skin, which is an ideal environment for bacteria and yeast.
+Matted fur creates warm, moist areas next to your dog's skin, ideal for bacteria and yeast.
 Increased levels of yeast and bacteria can lead to irritation, infection and sores.